Moldova To Minnesota: Man Allegedly Faked Death For $2 Million Insurance Payout

 In 2011, police in central Moldova responded to a call reporting a dead body.

-They found a passport, hotel cards and contact phone numbers belonging to a Minnesota man Igor Vorotinov.
-Irina Vorotinov was notified and traveled to the small Eastern European nation and identified the body as her ex-husband's.
+They found a passport, hotel cards and contact phone numbers belonging to a Minnesota man named Igor Vorotinov.

+Vorotinov's ex-wife, Irina, was notified and traveled to the small Eastern European nation to identify the body.
 She returned to the U.S. with a death certificate and an urn of ashes.

 The urn was then placed in a mausoleum at the Lakewood Cemetery in Minneapolis — the same city where, on Monday, Igor Vorotinov made his first appearance before United States Magistrate Judge Kate Menendez.